MLB rumors: Twins make stern free agency decision as spring training looms

 Can Twins trust their star shortstop to stay healthy?

-Three-time All-Star Carlos Correa played in only 86 games last season due to right plantar fasciitis.
+Three-time All-Star Carlos Correa played in only 86 games last season due to plantar fasciitis in his right foot.
 Yes, the 2017 World Series champion thrived when healthy– .310 batting average, 14 home runs, 54 RBIs, .517 slugging percentage, .905 OPS and five outs above average– but he is a frequent injury risk.
 The Twins can benefit from investing in an insurance policy.